 Watch this video for step-by-step instructions on how to create a Directed Task Template, or choose to follow the written instructions below:

 To create a Template:

-- Click on the Task Manager icon on the dashboard then click Create.
+- Click on the Task Manager icon on the left hand margin then click Create.

 - Select Template and give it a name.
 Click Next.